 • Moses acted in anger.
 If we hold onto anger rather than quickly forgiving others, it will hide in our hearts until a situation triggers it (Eph.
 4:26).
 Then we are likely to respond in an embarrassing, hurtful, or destructive manner.

 • He failed to consider the consequences.
 Instead of responding impulsively to a situation, we should seriously think about the long-term ramifications.
 Some choices carry consequences that may last a lifetime.

 In order to make wise decisions, we must walk according to God’s will rather than doing whatever we think is best.
 If we seek to live His way, we can expect the following benefits:

 - Where do you go for help when making decisions?
-What place does God’s Word have in the process?
+Is God’s Word in the process?
 When you receive guidance from the Bible, do you readily obey it or make excuses for why it doesn’t apply in your situation?